sun-yitao/GrabAIChallenge/README.md

 This repository contains to run training and predictions for a modified Weakly Supervised Data Augmentation Network which achieves 96.18% validation accuracy: [See Better Before Looking Closer: Weakly Supervised Data Augmentation Network for Fine-Grained Visual Classification](https://arxiv.org/abs/1901.09891) using EfficientNet B3 as feature extractor [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946)

 I also explored using Segmentation and Style Transfer GAN augment images from day time to night time.
+To reduce the effect of low-resolution images, I provide a script to run super resolution using Deep Back-Projection Networks.
 For more information on code usage, please skip over to Usage section.